-4.1 The landlord, or person to whom the Notice relates, will be given 28 days to make written representations to us about the Notice.

-- 4.2 Representations can be made against any element of the proposed action.
+- 4.1 The landlord, or legal entity to whom the Notice relates, will have 28 days from the date the Notice of Intent is given to make written representations to us about the Notice. - 4.2 Representations can be made against any element of the proposed action.
 Only the people named on the Notice of Intention have an automatic right to make representations.
 In some circumstances we may accept submissions from others, but this will depend on the individual case. - 4.3 The onus will be on the landlord to provide appropriate and satisfactory documentary evidence to support their written representations.
-If they fail to provide such evidence, this is likely to affect the weight we attach to their representations. - 4.4 Where representations are received, the decision to impose a penalty and the value of any penalty shall be reviewed by an officer at Legal and Policy Officer level or above (or equivalent), who may confirm or revise the decision.
+If they fail to provide such evidence, this is likely to affect the weight we attach to their representations.

-5. Issuing the Final Notice of a Civil penalty
+5. Issuing the Final Notice of a financial penalty

-- 5.1 Following the 28 day period we will decide, whether we receive representation or not: - A) Whether to go ahead and impose the financial penalty on the person, and - B) the value of any such penalty imposed. - 5.2 If we decide to impose a financial penalty, a final notice will be issued.
-The final notice will specify: - A) the amount of the financial penalty - B) the reasons for imposing the penalty - C) information about how to pay the penalty - D) the period for payment of the penalty - E) information about rights of appeal to the First Tier Tribunal - F) the consequences of failure to comply with the notice. - 5.3 We can withdraw the Notice of Intent or the Final Notice at any time.
+- 5.1 Following the 28 day period we will decide, whether we receive representation or not: - A) whether to go ahead and impose the financial penalty on the person, and - B) the value of any such penalty imposed. - 5.2 If we decide to impose a financial penalty, a final notice will be issued.
+The final notice will specify: - A) the amount of the financial penalty - B) the reasons for imposing the penalty - C) information about how to pay the penalty - D) the period for payment of the penalty - E) information about rights of appeal to the First Tier Tribunal - F) the consequences of failure to comply with the notice.

+- 5.3 We can withdraw the Notice of Intent or the Final Notice at any time.
 We can also reduce the level of penalty imposed.
-If we do this we will write to the people named on the original Notices. - 5.4 Payment of the civil penalty must be paid within 28 days of the date of the Final Notice. - 5.5 Landlords have the right to appeal a Final Notice.
-This appeal is to the First Tier Tribunal and details of how to make this appeal will be included with the Final Notice. - 5.6 In the event of an appeal against the council decision, the penalty would be suspended until the decision has been determined.

-- 5.7 Where a Tribunal agrees with the landlord (the appellant) they may decide to vary the amount of the penalty and how long they have to pay it or cancel it. - 5.8 If we decide to withdraw a Notice of a civil penalty, we may pursue a prosecution against the landlord for the original offence for which it was imposed.
+If we do this we will write to the people named on the original Notices. - 5.4 The financial penalty must be paid within 28 days of the date of the Final Notice. - 5.5 The recipient of the notice has the right to appeal a Final Notice.
+This appeal is to the First Tier Tribunal and details of how to make this appeal will be included with the Final Notice. - In the event of an appeal against the Council's decision, the penalty would be suspended until the decision has been determined. - 5.7 Where a Tribunal agrees with the landlord (the appellant) they may decide to vary the amount of the penalty and how long they have to pay it or cancel it. - 5.8 If we decide to withdraw a Notice of a financial penalty, we may pursue a prosecution against the landlord for the original offence for which it was imposed.
 Each case will be considered on its merits and according to the public interest.